Entry Requirements Galapagos & Mainland Ecuador - Travel Deals

 1. Visitors must be accompanied by an authorized Galápagos National Park naturalist guide when visiting a protected area

-2. Contract authorized services and boats when visiting protected areas
+2. Contract only authorized services and boats when visiting protected areas

 3. Respect signs and stay on marked trails